Search by keywords or by product

 Baxter's new outdoor line is a manifesto of renewed values.
 Inspired by the need to also furnish the outdoors, to consider the "exterior" in its entirety, it is the result of research that has taken several years.
 A careful study of forms and materials that expresses the desire to lend not only creative but also structural, tangible coherence to the space and the imagination.

 Created in-house together with some of Baxter’s signature designers, the pieces in the line are conceived to dialogue with one other and with the interior; versatile, they form an ideal bridge between the present and the future.
-Seats, dormeuses, coffee tables and rugs colonise the terrace, the garden, and go all the way to the poolside: Himba by Lazzeroni, Dharma and Narciso by Studiopepe, the 316 stainless steel pieces by Antonio Sciortino, along with the ceramic ones and the fabrics developed by the Style Office.
+Seats, dormeuses, coffee tables and rugs colonise the terrace, the garden, and go all the way to the poolside: Himba by Lazzeroni, Dharma and Narciso by Studiopepe, Arizona and Manila by Paola Navone, along with the ceramic ones and the fabrics developed by the Style Office.

 Between them are two hand-woven rugs in solid colours, woven flat and with the Kilim technique in India and Nepal, and, again, in yarn obtained from the post-consumer conversion of PET bottles using a depolymerisation process.
 Ancient traditions that embrace the present.

 The trait d'union are three colour palettes: dominated by blues that sometimes reflect the lightness of aviation blue, and other times embrace the density of violets; all highlighted with touches of caramel.
+These are complemented by the refreshing verdigris finishes and the warmer, fine quality finish of acid-etched copper.
 Baxter's new chapter, set somewhere between heaven and earth.